Why Romano & Sumner?

 - The level of attention to detail to your matter that you expect and deserve.

 The Houston estate attorney legal team at Romano & Sumner is at your service.
 We take the stress out of hiring a Texas estate attorney, by providing a level of service not offered elsewhere.
-We offer reliable advice and representation in legal matters concerning:
+We offer reliable advice and representation in legal matters including, but not limited to:

 Estate planning is the process of arranging the transfer of a person’s property to others upon his or her death as well as planning for contingencies during one’s lifetime such as incapacity.